Estonian Volleyball Federation

-Estonian Volleyball Federation (abbreviation EVF; Eesti Võrkpalli Liit) is one of the sport governing bodies in Estonia which deals with volleyball.
+Estonian Volleyball Federation (abbreviation EVF; Eesti Võrkpalli Liit) is the governing body of volleyball in Estonia.
+It is a member of International Volleyball Federation (FIVB).

-EVF is established on 14 December 1923 as Estonian Handball Union (Estonian Käsipalli Liit).
-During Soviet Estonia period, there existed Estonian SSR Volleyball Federation (Eesti NSV Võrkpalliföderatsioon).
-EVF was re-established on 1 June 1990.
-EVF is a member of International Volleyball Federation (FIVB).
+The EVF was established on 14 December 1923 as Estonian Handball Union (Eesti Käsipalli Liit).
+During the Soviet occupation it operated under the name Estonian SSR Volleyball Federation (Eesti NSV Võrkpalliföderatsioon).
+The EVF was re-established on 1 June 1990.